Walking at Blickling

 People of all ages and abilities can fish in our well-stocked lake.

-The season runs from June to March daily, from 7am until dusk.
+The fishing season will re-open on 16 June, and will run from 7am until dusk each day.
 Bring your rod and just settle yourself down - our team of countryside rangers and volunteers will come and collect your payment.
 Adults £7 (max. two rods), children £5.